JurisProject/juris-publications/Sections/09 - The Juris Framework.md

 **Problem it solves:** While the SNAP procedure provides assistance in dispute resolution, it does not rise to the level of due process required for a binding judgment under United Nations standards.
 Disputes reaching this level will be complex, will have a lot at stake, or will require binding legal resolution.
 UN rules thus require a small number of people to take their time examining all of the evidence, and hearing all of the arguments.

-**How JRS moves:** The party\(s\) to the contract requesting the PANEL pay the market rate in JRS to convene a panel.
-5% of that fee goes to the Foundation, the rest is split equally amongst the Jurists on the panel at the close of proceedings.
+**How JRS moves:** The party\(s\) to the contract requesting the PANEL pay the market rate in JRS (or other token or fee structure) to convene a panel.
+All fees are split equally amongst the Jurists on the panel at the close of proceedings.

 **From the parties' perspective:** For complex disputes that require deep attention of the most skilled jurists, or to break a deadlock with a final and legally binding decision, it’s worth paying for a PANEL.